christos8333/wax-prosemirror/README.md

 yarn with node > 9.11.2

-yarn default should bring the default editor
+Running `yarn default` should bring the default editor

-Commands: `yarn` , `yarn clean`, `yarn reset`
+Scripts: `yarn` , `yarn clean`, `yarn reset`

 Create a new project in Editors.

-`create-react-app` can be used to setup a new project
+**CREATE-REACT-APP** can be used to setup a new project

+A simple `sh` script exists in the root folder which will create a default editor by running `./create.sh your-editor-name`.

+Alternatively:

-`cd editors`
+*  `cd editors`

-`yarn create react-app my-editor`
+*  `yarn create react-app my-editor`

-`npm install react-app-rewired --save-dev`
+*  `npm install react-app-rewired --save-dev` (to let you overide Webpack's config)

-Create a `config-overrides.js` file in the root of "my-editor"
+*  Create a `config-overrides.js` file in the root of "my-editor"

-add the following code
+*  add the following code

 ```
 module.exports = function override(config, env) {